oliwarner/djangorelquerytest/README.md

 It will explode after that.
 But why?

-I'm trying to pick out Booking instances where their category isn't within the m2m relationship between their Agent and Category.
-There's a [more d flowery explanation its Stack Overflow question](http://stackoverflow.com/q/32783582/12870).
+I'm trying to pick out Booking instances where the category isn't within the m2m relationship between its Agent and Category.
+There's a [more flowery explanation its Stack Overflow question](http://stackoverflow.com/q/32783582/).

+The database is preloaded with 3 Bookings:

+ - One where its agent__category matches.
+ - Two where it doesn't.

+I want a query that returns the two incorrect.
+Good hunting.

 ----